Quevedo: Brevity and Nullity (From Spanish)

 the blackbirds crackle and snakes rustle.

-And in the cracks of earth or upon the vetch
+And in the cracks of earth or on the vetch

 spy the red ants in their battalion files